G-dimensions for DG-modules over commutative DG-rings: Introduction

 It should be noted that the little finitistic dimensions of an algebra can alternatively be computed by G-dimension; see for instance \cite[Lemma 4.4]{Xi}.
 As the first application of Theorem \ref{thm:main}, we have the following corollary which shows that the little finitistic dimension $\mathrm{fpd}(A)$ over a DG-ring $A$ can be computed by G-dimension defined in Definition \ref{def:1.2} above.

-\begin{cor} If $A$ is a commutative noetherian local DG-ring with $\mathrm{amp}A<\infty$, then we have \end{cor} As a direct consequence of Theorem \ref{thm:main}(3) and Corollary \ref{corollary:1.1}, it follows that a local Gorenstein DG-ring $A$ has finite little finitistic dimension.
+\begin{cor} If $A$ is a commutative noetherian local DG-ring with $\mathrm{amp}A<\infty$, then we have \end{cor} As a direct consequence of Theorem \ref{thm:main}(3) and Corollary \ref{corollary:1.1}, it follows that a local Gorenstein DG-ring $A$ has finite little finitistic dimension, {which gives a new proof of a very particular case of \cite[Theorem A]{BSSW}}.

 Let $A$ be a commutative noetherian local ring (not a DG-ring).
 A close relation between the class of maximal Cohen-Macaulay modules and the class of modules of G-dimension zero over $A$ can be shown in the following fact; see for instance \cite[3.3]{CPST}.